-The US is advising visa applicants to apply at least three to four months in advance of their travel date.
+The United States is advising visa applicants to apply at least three to four months before of their travel date.
 Also, additional reviews may be required.
-This could add an additional four to six weeks to the processing time.
+This could add four to six weeks to the processing time.

 Gathering Your Application Materials

 Organize your passport; necessary applications; supporting documents, including information on employment, reason for travel, and financial status; and proof of payment of fees.
 For more detailed information on visa requirements, consult the US Department of State’s visa site and the International Visitors Office of the National Academies.

 Make an appointment to visit your US Embassy or Consulate.
 Make sure you ask if there are any fees required.
 Most fees must be paid before your appointment.
 Wait times for appointments may be longer than in the past.
 Schedule the appointment as soon as possible.
 Information on visa wait times can be found on the US Department of State website.

 The Society of Toxicology 58th Annual Meeting has been registered with the International Visitors Office of the National Academies.
 If you have any problems regarding your visa applications, please report your case to them by completing their online questionnaire.
 To help them identify your case, please include the name of our meeting (Society of Toxicology 58th Annual Meeting) in the Purpose of Visit field on the questionnaire.
 The International Visitors Office can submit inquiries to the US Department of State about the status of visa applications that have been pending for 21 days or more.
 If you have any questions, please contact firstname.lastname@example.org.

 If you need a formal invitation letter for visa purposes, you may request an invitation by sending your name, address, and other contact information to the SOT Registration Department.
 If you have been accepted to make a presentation at the meeting, please include the name and date of your presentation.
 You will need to make your own hotel reservations and register for the meeting.